OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 | Encoding and Decoding | Y       | Y       | Y       | Y      |
 | Responsive Design Mode| Y       | Y       | Y       | Y      |

-`*` Anything that applies to Google Chrome should be applicable to "New" Edge.
+`*` Anything that applies to Google Chrome should be applicable to all Chromium based applications.
+(Which includes Microsoft rebadging Edge around 2019/2020.)

 ## User-Agent Switching